anirudhvr/youcrypt/README.md

-Youcrypt
+YouCrypt
 ========

-Youcrypt is (was) an attempt to give Dropbox-like shared folders for all, **but with end-to-end encryption**.
+YouCrypt is (was) an attempt to give Dropbox-like shared folders for all, **but with end-to-end encryption**.
 Using the FUSE-based encrypted filesystem exposed by [EncFS](https://github.com/vgough/encfs), we created a higher-layer app that managed multiple encrypted folders, as